oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 Every response defined by this specification may include a new `auth_session` value.
 Clients MUST NOT assume that `auth_session` values are static, and MUST be prepared to update the stored `auth_session` value if one is received in a response.

 To mitigate the risk of session hijacking, the 'auth_session' MUST be bound to the device, and the authorization server MUST reject an 'auth_session' if it is presented from a different device than the one it was bound to.
+DPoP is one mechanism that MAY be used to bind the 'auth_session' value to a device as described in {{auth-session-security}}, but other mechanisms MAY also be used.

 See {{auth-session-security}} for additional security considerations.